The Baum School of Art’s complete Health and Safety Plan can be found Here

 Every effort will be made to support an individual in the event of injury or illness.
 The School will provide no medications; only assist the individual in taking their own supply, if parents/guardians indicated medication on the Student Information Sheet.
 If a child is ill, or is symptomatic of a communicable illness (i.e., vomiting, fever), that child’s parents will be contacted to pick up the student.
 Parents/guardians are asked to refrain from bringing their child to class showing any symptoms of communicable illness.

+All students are expected to treat other people and things with respect and courtesy.
 Students may admire, but not touch other students’ work or tools.
 No student has the right to purposefully interfere with the education, workspace, machine setup, personal space, or materials of another student or artist.
 It is the responsibility of all students to respect the rights of instructors and fellow students involved in any of the studio areas.
+Students are expected to express their ideas and opinions in a respectful manner.
+Inappropriate behavior will not be tolerated.
+This includes, but is not limited to, violence of any kind, bullying, shouting, arguing, fighting, stealing, cheating, invading another’s personal space, sexual harassment, or harassment of any kind.
+Students in violation of this policy may face disciplinary action, up to and including expulsion without refund.

-The Baum School of Art is committed to providing equal opportunity and access to programs, facilities, and employment for all individuals.
-The School prohibits discrimination and harassment against any individual based upon age, ancestry, race, disability, religion, sex or sexual orientation.
+The Baum School of Art is committed to providing equal opportunity and access to programs for all individuals.
+The school prohibits discrimination and harassment again any individual based upon age, ancestry, race, disability, gender, religion, or sexual orientation.

 The Baum School of Art will provide reasonable accommodations as defined by law.